Service Dogs 101: Everything You Need To Know Before Getting A Service Dog

 The term service animal only refers to dogs.
 According to the Americans with Disabilities Act, only dogs are recognized by the law as of March 15, 2011.
 The ADA defines these dogs as animals who work and perform tasks for people with disabilities.
 Service animals perform many different jobs and may be specially trained to aid people with specific disabilities.
 Service dogs are not synonymous with therapy dogs and emotional support animals.
 Unlike service dogs, therapy and emotional support animals can be any species, like cats or birds.

-Therapy and emotional support animals are do not have rights under the ADA.
+Therapy and emotional support animals do not have rights under the ADA.
 They aren’t trained to perform specific tasks or work for their handlers.
 The primary purpose of therapy dogs is to provide companionship to people, like children in hospitals or veterans.
 Emotional support animals, on the other hand, provide support to people suffering from certain emotional or mental states, like depression and anxiety, reported The Huffington Post.

-Choosing A Service Dogs
+Choosing A Service Dog

 Not every dog can be a service dog.
 Any breed of dog can be a service animal.
 Choosing a service dog depends on the needs of the handler.
-The American Kennel Club also has a list of characteristics trainers look for in a potential service dog.
+The American Kennel Club also has a list of characteristics that trainers look for in a potential service dog.
 In general, these service animals should be acclimated to different situations and environments.
 They should be able to stay alert and focus on the task at hand without being distracted by strangers around them.
 The most important trait seems to be their strong willingness to please, specifically their handlers.

 Training A Service Dog